sigasi/sigasi_insights/content/tech/using-graphics-configuration.md

 The syntax for a ConfigurationItem is as follows: `hide | collapse | color GraphicsColor`.
 You can discover which colors are available [here]({{< ref "graphics.ebnf.md#GraphicsColor" >}}) or through autocomplete.

-Note that the language can not see everything, it can not see blocks, wires or ports that are within another block.
+Note that the language can not see everything, it can not see blocks, wires, or ports that are within another block.

-To color our new group, `sampling`, green and hide it's internals we can write `block sampling { color green collapse }`.
+To color our new group, `sampling`, green and hide its internals we can write `block sampling { color green collapse }`.
-However we can't type `block WRITEinputSample { color red }`.
+However, we can't type `block WRITEinputSample { color red }`.
 To access a block within a block, we have to nest configurations as follows:
 ```
 block sampling {
     color green